History and Heritage

 All volumes of the "Connaissance des temps" have been digitized and are now accessible to all.
 They are available on Gallica from 1679 to 1803 and from 1804 to 1979.
-Studies have been conducted at the IMCCE on this book and will be available on the dedicated website.
+Studies have been conducted at the IMCCE on this book and are available on the dedicated website (in french).

 The "Annuaire du Bureau des longitudes"